Daniel976-ui/Doom-wads-/README.md

-# Doom-wads
-Has all of the Doom + Doom 2 wads
+Doom and Doom 2 wads